Yuan dynasty: Decline of the empire

 The final years of the Yuan dynasty were marked by struggle, famine, and bitterness among the populace.
 In time, Kublai Khan's successors lost all influence on other Mongol lands across Asia, while the Mongols beyond the Middle Kingdom saw them as too Chinese.
 Gradually, they lost influence in China as well.
 The reigns of the later Yuan emperors were short and marked by intrigues and rivalries.
 Uninterested in administration, they were separated from both the army and the populace, and China was torn by dissension and unrest.
 Outlaws ravaged the country without interference from the weakening Yuan armies.

 From the late 1340s onwards, people in the countryside suffered from frequent natural disasters such as droughts, floods and the resulting famines, and the government's lack of effective policy led to a loss of popular support.
 In 1351, the Red Turban Rebellion led by Song loyalists started and grew into a nationwide uprising and the Song loyalists established a renewed Song dynasty in 1351 with its capital at Kaifeng.
 In 1354, when Toghtogha led a large army to crush the Red Turban rebels, Toghon Temür suddenly dismissed him for fear of betrayal.
 This resulted in Toghon Temür's restoration of power on the one hand and a rapid weakening of the central government on the other.
 He had no choice but to rely on local warlords' military power, and gradually lost his interest in politics and ceased to intervene in political struggles.
-He fled north to Shangdu from Khanbaliq (present-day Beijing) in 1368 after the approach of the forces of the Míng dynasty (1368–1644), founded by Zhu Yuanzhang in the south.
+He fled north to Shangdu from Khanbaliq (present-day Beijing) in 1368 after the approach of the forces of the Ming dynasty (1368–1644), founded by Zhu Yuanzhang in the south.
 Zhu Yuanzhang was a former Duke and commander in the army of the Red Turban Song dynasty and assumed power as Emperor after the death of the Red Turban Song Emperor Han Lin'er, who had tried to regain Khanbaliq, which eventually failed, and who died in Yingchang (located in present-day Inner Mongolia) two years later (1370).
 Yingchang was seized by the Ming shortly after his death.
-Some royal family members still live in Henan today.
+Some Yuan royal family members still live in Henan today.